immelwaylon/PersonalSite/content/projects/project-GraphWar/index.md

 draft: false
 ---
 ## Intro
 “Graphwar is an artillery game in which you must hit your enemies using mathematical functions.
 The trajectory of your shot is determined by the function you wrote, and your goal is to avoid the obstacles and your teammates and hit your enemies.
 The game takes place in a Cartesian Plane.” - [Catacorp](https://store.steampowered.com/search/?developer=Catacorp) Since this game requires highly precise functions to hit opponents, I decided using computers to streamline gameplay could be a good use of time.
-After some research, I wrote a simple python program to generate piecewise based on my clicks.
+After some research, I wrote a simple python program to generate piecewise functions based on user clicks.

 Below is a video showing graphwar gameplay for reference.
 Credit to [hueyfragic](https://www.youtube.com/@hueyfragic/featured) for the video.
         <div class="video-container">